diy-ejuice/diy-compendium/src/docs/flavors/best-of.md

 With the top 100 flavors you can sort the data to see things like which flavors are the cheapest when used at their average percentage or which flavors are in recipes with the most reviews, etc. Trivial but interesting stuff, I think.

-Hopefully this can help you pick a few new flavors or help kick off your first order from one the the vendors doing [Memorial Day Sales](https://redd.it/8ly79u).

 ***